 It’s all been an Event.
 A series of Events culminating in what we all suspect may be the conclusion of the ride.

 It was an exhilarating, jaw-dropping, emotional epic that dared to follow that rule of drama: start small and build.
 It opens with Norman Rockwell-like tranquility, and then brings on the horror… followed in turns by excitement, humor, fear, more humor, and then volcanic eruptions of fan-service and authentic love for the genre and the characters.
-The dawn crowd I watched it with cheered, laughed, gasped, and cheered to thunderous cacophonies at multiple points in the running time.
+The dawn crowd I watched it with cheered, laughed, gasped, sobbed, and cheered again to thunderous cacophonies at multiple points in the running time.

 It seems a paradox, but for an epic so crammed full of things and characters and references and callbacks and battles, it nonetheless never shied away from intimate moments.
 I won’t spoil anything here; suffice that there are heartbreaking and heartwarming turns to be found in the spaces between this adrenaline-fueled juggernaut.
 It is the reason we go to the movies.